Analysis | How a Boeing Safety Feature Became a Suspect in Crashes

 1. What system is under scrutiny?

 The Maneuvering Characteristics Augmentation System, or MCAS, is a set of sensors and software that Boeing installed in the 737 Max to help pilots respond to a situation in which the wings are losing lift because the plane is climbing too steeply.
 Insufficient lift can produce an aerodynamic stall, which can cause a plane to plummet.
-If a so-called angle-of-attack sensor on the outside of the airplane reports that its nose is aimed too high, the MCAS is programmed to automatically lower it, allowing the plane to regain speed and lift.
+The MCAS was designed so that if the so-called angle-of-attack sensor on the left side of the exterior of the airplane reports that its nose is aimed too high, the system automatically lowers it, allowing the plane to regain speed and lift.
+Boeing is planning to alter the system to consider feeds from both the left and right sensors in case one is malfunctioning.

 2. Why did Boeing add the MCAS to the plane?

 Boeing designed the 737 Max to deliver a 14 percent fuel-savings to compete with the A320neo from the company’s European rival, Airbus SE.
 The use of new, bigger engines required Boeing’s designers to mount the units farther forward on the wings in order to give them proper ground clearance when taking off or landing.
 That changed the flying characteristics in a way that the engineers thought required the additional system to prevent stalls.
-Boeing, which promoted the plane as similar enough to past 737 models that pilots wouldn’t need extra training, said the new feature wasn’t significant enough to be highlighted in the plane’s manuals or pilot training.
+Boeing, which promoted the plane as similar enough to past 737 models that pilots wouldn’t need extra simulator training, only a short computer course on the plane’s differences, said the new feature wasn’t significant enough to be highlighted in the plane’s manuals or pilot training.

 3. What did the MCAS do in the Lion crash?